gerstrong/Commander-Genius/readme.txt

 Iv4n

-Also many special thanks to Martin Hauber (Tulip) who has been supporting me all the time in testing the Windows version of CKP.
+Also many special thanks to Martin Hauber (Tulip) who has been supporting me all the time in testing the Windows version of CKP and giving me access to new information.
 Without you it wouldn't be so great now!

-And very special thanks to Chad Ian Anderson (Pizza2004), Scott (Pickle) and Albert Zeyer for his changes.
+And also special thanks to Chad Ian Anderson (Pizza2004), Scott (Pickle) and Albert Zeyer for his changes.
 They helped us a lot on the code.

-I'm sure, there were more people who helped me and I forgot to mention, but many thanks to them, too.
+I'm sure, there were more people who helped me and I forgot to mention, but many thanks to them also.

 Many thanks to all of you, the project has gone farther, and will be a nice port to Commander Keen!

+And yes, it's no rumor, we are working on Keen 4 support!

 ****************************************************************************
 For questions, comments, or updates to the source tree